-1.1 AUTHORITY AND FUNCTIONS DIRECTED BY THE SECRETARY
+1.1 AUTHORITY

 The Communications Act of 1934, as amended, provides for the regulation of interstate and foreign commerce in communication by wire or radio.
-This Act is printed in Title 47 of the United States (U.S.) Code, beginning with Section 151.
+This Act is printed in Title 47 of the U.S. Code, beginning with Section 151.

-The functions relating to assigning frequencies to radio stations belonging to and operated by the U.S., or to classes thereof, conferred upon the President by the provisions of Section 305(a) of the Communications Act of 1934, were transferred to the Secretary of Commerce by Reorganization Plan No. 1 of 1977 and Executive Order 12046 of March 27, 1978.
+The functions relating to assigning frequencies to radio stations belonging to and operated by the United States, or to classes thereof, conferred upon the President by the provisions of Section 305(a) of the Communications Act of 1934, were transferred to the Secretary of Commerce by Reorganization Plan No. 1 of 1977 and Executive Order 12046 of March 26, 1978.
 The National Telecommunications and Information Administration (NTIA) Organization Act, as revised, directs the Secretary to assign to the Assistant Secretary and the NTIA the responsibility for the performance of the Secretary's communications and information functions, including those above.

-These functions were transferred to the Assistant Secretary of Commerce for Communications and Information (Administrator, NTIA) by Department of Commerce Organization Order (DOO) 10-10, effective date of September 28, 1992.
+These functions were transferred to the Assistant Secretary of Commerce for Communications and Information (Administrator, NTIA) by Department of Commerce Organization Order (DOO) 10-10 of October 5, 1992.
 This authority and delegation has been codified in the NTIA Organization Act, Pub.
 L. No. 102-538, 106 Stat.
 3533 (1992) (codified at 47 U.S.C.
-901 et seq.).
-DOO 10-10 is reproduced below.
+901 et seq.) and is reproduced below.